JulianWack/SU2xSU2/README.md

 ``SU2xSU2`` is free software made available under the MIT License.
 For details see the `LICENSE` file.

 ## To DO
-- move get_avg_error, corlength and main analysis functions (including effective mass and cost function) into one file
+- chain state storage location to be manually adjustable
-    - corlength->get_corlength in critical slowingdown.py
+- fill in requirements.txt
-    - make separate plotting for correlation funcs, and update docstring for get_corlength
-    - update mass_lambda docstring
-- make file for all plotting functions
+- create documentation
-- data storage
+- add tests
+- once package is published and can be installed
+    - check if example in README works
+    - check if example.py works
-    - manual data paths relative to current directory
+    - data storage: Check that paths are relative to the to current working directory
-    - readme files to describe contents of saved files
-    - manual chain state path
-- improve tests
 - plotting
+    - get latex error when plotting within analysis.py
     - no apparent option to add errorbar format '.' in style sheet
     - include mplstyle file in stylelib/ to be used globally.
 Currently, the file needs to be copied manually into the directory.
 Possible approaches:
         - https://github.com/garrettj403/SciencePlots/blob/master/scienceplots/__init__.py